Greave: Medieval Europe

 Greaves were common until around the 9th century AD, when they largely disappeared from use.
 The first evidence of their reappearance is in the 1230s or 1250s, most notably the depiction of Goliath in the Trinity College Apocalypse manuscript (c.
 1230).
 The lack of other evidence suggests that they were uncommon at the time.
-Almost all greaves used at this time are known as schynbalds, or greaves that only protected the shin.
-Illustrations showing “closed greaves”, or greaves that protected the entire leg first appear around 1290 and become popular in the 1320s.
+Almost all greaves used at this time are known as schynbalds, or greaves that protected only the shin.
+Illustrations showing “closed greaves”, or greaves that protected the entire leg, first appeared around 1290 and became popular in the 1320s.
 Closed greaves are made of two plates joined on the outside by hinges and fastening with buckles and straps on the inside.

 Feudal Japan

 Japanese greaves, known as suneate, were first introduced during the eleventh century, during the late Heian period.
 The earliest form consisted of three plates of metal covering the shin.
 By the Kamakura period (1186–1333), greaves became a standard part of Japanese armor.
 Around the Muromachi period (1334–1572), these took on the form of a splint mounted on a piece of fabric with mail in between the metal splint and fabric, not unlike European greaves.
 This is the most common form of suneate, termed shino-suneate, and saw continued use throughout the Momoyama period (1573–1602).
 Sometimes, cavalrymen used the older three-plate model, known as tsutsu-suneate.
 Like their European counterparts, most suneate contain leather padding on the interior to reduce the impact of blows and to reduce chafing.